 - Click OK on the remaining dialog messages.

 The logs on Security Onion have been reset, giving you a clean slate for the case below.

 You will use all the skills you’ve learned in this lab so far to solve the following case based on a real hack called Operation Aurora.
 First, watch this video or read this Wikipedia article about Operation Aurora, which was an attack on Google and other companies.
 Then, read the following scenario:

 Claire Young is after GumTiger’s killer app source code.
 She’s been trailing the lead developer, Alex Stephens, to figure out how she can remotely access GumTiger’s servers.
 One night, while conducting reconnaissance, she sees him log into his laptop

 Leveraging her connections with international hacking organizations, Claire obtains a 0-day exploit for Internet Explorer and launches a client-side spear phishing attack against Alex Stephens.
 Claire carefully crafts an email to Alex containing tips on how to improve the source code and sends it.
 Seeing an opportunity that could get him that Vice President of Product Development title (and corner office) that he’s been coveting, Alex clicks on the link.
 Claire is ready to strike…

 You are the forensic investigator.
-Your mission is to analyze the packet capture containing Claire’s exploit, build a timeline, and answer the questions below.
+Your mission is to analyze the packet capture (broken link!) containing Claire’s exploit, build a timeline, and answer the questions below.

 .pcapfile) is downloaded to your VM and available at